-Congress Gave Colleges A $14-Billion Lifeline.
+Congress Gave Colleges A $14 Billion Lifeline.
 Here's Where It's Going

 Schools are required to publicly report what they've done with the money.
 But there isn't much guidance on what these emergency grants for students should look like, and it's up to schools to figure out how to distribute the funds.

 "The fact is, to give somebody emergency aid is actually pretty difficult," Sara Goldrick-Rab, a professor of higher education and sociology at Temple University, told Inside Higher Ed.
 That may be why some universities have yet to begin the process of handing the money out.
-Eastern Michigan University, which was allotted nearly $14 million in federal aid, said, as of mid-May, it still hadn't distributed any money to students because it was working on plans to do so.
+Eastern Michigan University, which was allotted nearly $14 million in federal aid, said that as of mid-May it still hadn't distributed any money to students because it was working on plans to do so.
 The law allows institutions one year to give out the money, and EMU plans to have a program in place by late summer or early fall, according to a statement.

 And there's another wrinkle: Three weeks after the CARES Act was signed into law, the Education Department issued guidance that said only students who are eligible for federal student aid programs can qualify for these emergency grants.
 That means, according to the department, international students and undocumented students — including those who are protected under the Deferred Action for Childhood Arrivals program — are not eligible for any emergency aid.